nimble-dev/nimbleHMC/joss/paper/paper.md

 are applied to each model dimension.
 Prior to generating an executable MCMC algorithm, `nimble` has the intermediate stage of MCMC configuration.
-At configuration time, users may select any valid assignment of samplers to each unosberved model dimension, mixing and matching between those samplers provided with `nimble`.
+At configuration time, users may select any valid assignment of samplers to each unobserved model dimension, mixing and matching between those samplers provided with `nimble`.
 The base `nimble` package provides a variety of non-derivative-based samplers, including random walk Metropolis-Hastings [@robert1999metropolis], slice sampling [@neal2003slice], conjugate samplers [@george1993conjugate], and many others.
-After configruation is finished, an MCMC algorithm is generated according to the sampler assignments therein, and executed to generate a sequence of samples..
+After configuration is finished, an MCMC algorithm is generated according to the sampler assignments therein, and executed to generate a sequence of samples.

 The `nimbleHMC` package provides an implementation of HMC sampling which is compatible for use within `nimble`.
 Specifically, `nimbleHMC` implements the No-U-Turn variety of HMC [HMC-NUTS; @hoffman2014no], which removes the necessity of hand-specifying tuning parameters of the HMC sampler.
 Using
-`nimbleHMC`, HMC samplers can be be assigned to any subset of continuous-valued model dimensions at the time of `nimble`'s MCMC configuration, which may be used in combination with any other samplers provided with the base `nimble` package.
+`nimbleHMC`, HMC samplers can be assigned to any subset of continuous-valued model dimensions at the time of `nimble`'s MCMC configuration, which may be used in combination with any other samplers provided with the base `nimble` package.